-We inspected this service using our responsive inspection methodology following information we received from the provider that they had carried on provision of their service in breach of conditions in place until 4 April 2020 and when dormant in June 2020.
+We inspected this service using our responsive inspection methodology following information we received from the provider that confirmed they would recommence regulated activities from 01 July 2020.
 We carried out a short notice announced inspection on 26 July 2020 along with virtual interviews on-line with staff on 27 July 2020.